 Actual figures on loans and grants in Canada are difficult to come by for a variety of reasons.
 Federal data is, at best, three years out of date by the time an annual report is released.
-Apart from Quebec, Saskatchewan, and Alberta, most provinces do not publicly release data on the amounts of loans and grants they deliver.
-Inexplicably, Statistics Canada does not collect data on provincial student aid, even though they have an obligation to provide data on this to the OECD for their annual Education at a Glance series.
-Instead, it chooses to provide data on the federal program only, meaning Canada's student aid effort is grossly under-reported in international statistics.
+Apart from Alberta, Quebec, and Saskatchewan, most provinces do not publicly release data on the amounts of loans and grants they deliver.
 Through to about 2010, provincial governments did publicly release some loan/grant statistics via an annual survey run by the Canada Millennium Scholarship Foundation, so reasonably good data is available until the start of this decade.
+Since then, it has been more difficult to obtain data.
+For the past two years Higher Education Strategy Associates used freedom of information requests to update pre-2010 data to the year 2018-19.

-Since then, it has been more difficult to obtain data, however this year Higher Education Strategy Associates used freedom of information requests to update pre-2010 data to the year 2017-18.
-Figure 5.7 shows the total need-based assistance issued in Canada over the past 25 years, in constant 2019 dollars.
-Student loans reached a peak during the recession in the mid-1990s when tuition fees were rising quickly, before fading away due to a combination of lower need (as students began to earn more income in the post-96 recovery) and a tightening of student loan criteria to exclude more students at private vocational colleges.
+Figure 5.7 shows the total need-based assistance issued by type in Canada over the past 25 years, in constant 2020 dollars.
+Net loans - that is total loans minus loan remission - are shown to avoid double-counting.
+Student aid reached a peak during the recession in the mid-1990s when tuition fees were rising quickly, before fading away due to a combination of lower need (as students began to earn more income in the post-96 recovery) and a tightening of student loan criteria to exclude more students at private vocational colleges.
 From about 2000 onwards, the total amount of student aid provided by Canadian governments, both federal and provincial, increased by about 4% per year on average after inflation.
 It then increased very substantially in 2017-18 due to changes both in the federal program and in the province of Ontario, which in both cases involved eliminating tax credits and converting them to grants.
-In the final year for which data is available, total needbased aid was roughly \$9 billion, of which 54% came in the form of loans.
-Of the remainder, roughly 98% was delivered in grants and the rest through various forms of provincial loan forgiveness.
+In the final year for which data is available, total government need-based aid was roughly \$9.5 billion, of which 61% came in the form of loans.
+Of the remainder, roughly 98% was delivered in grants and the rest through various form of provincial loan forgiveness.

-There have also been shifts over time in the sources of student aid, shown above in Figure 5.8.
+There have also been shifts over time in the sources of student aid, shown below in Figure 5.8.
 In the mid-1990s, most of the aid provided came from provincial governments.
 After 2000, and the creation of the Canada Millennium Scholarship Foundation, the balance shifted towards the centre and an increasing proportion of funds were provided either directly or indirectly by the federal government.
 Over the last few years, provincial funding has grown substantially, and it is provinces who once again provide over 50% of support to students.
 Note that this increase in provincial spending since 2010 was mostly confined to Ontario and Quebec.